deciduously/music/post.md

 If you're thinking *but Ben, you CAN mix component frequencies to represent sound waves as sine waves we all do that all the time*, you're correct (and probably smarter than me).
 That's really cool stuff and a lot more complicated than what happens in this post.
 If that was either turning you {on|off} to this, you can {stop|start} breathing normally.
 There will be no signals processed here, just a single frequency [scalar](https://en.wikipedia.org/wiki/Variable_(computer_science)) we modulate.
 Maybe next time if I can hack it coherently!

-If the X axis is time, a sine wave represents a recurring action with an analog (or smooth) oscillation between their maximal *amplitudes*, or distances in either direction from 0.
-The *frequency* is how close together these peaks are, or how frequently this thing occurs.
+If the X axis is time, a sine wave represents a recurring action with an analog (or smooth) oscillation between their maximal amplitudes, or distances in either direction from 0.
+The frequency is how close together these peaks are, or how frequently this thing occurs.

-It makes sense that a vibration propogating through a medium could be represented as such a wave - picture a string vibrating on a guitar.
-It wobbles back and forth rapidly, just like this wave's shape.
-It stands to reason that the waves generated from this action would correspond to this osciallation at a given point.

 In simple cases, a sound at a specific pitch is a result of that sound's frequency.
 The higher the frequency, or closer together the peaks, the higher the pitch.
+The amplitude reflects the volume.

 The standard unit for frequency is the [Hertz](https://en.wikipedia.org/wiki/Hertz), abbreviated `Hz`, which measures the *number of cycles per second*.
 One cycle here is the distance (or time) between two peaks on the graph:

 ![cycle gif](https://media.giphy.com/media/F5rQlfTXqCJ8c/giphy.gif)

-##### Notes
+##### Pitch

-Sound is a continuous spectrum of frequency, but when we make music we tend to prefer [*notes*](https://en.wikipedia.org/wiki/Musical_note) at set frequencies.
+Sound is a continuous spectrum of frequency, but when we make music we tend to prefer [notes](https://en.wikipedia.org/wiki/Musical_note) at set frequencies, or pitches.
+I'm using  [frequency](https://en.wikipedia.org/wiki/Fundamental_frequency) and [pitch](https://en.wikipedia.org/wiki/Pitch_(music)) interchangeably, because for this application specifically they are, but go Wiki-diving if you want to learn about the distinction (etc).
 To start, though, we need some sort of standard, and some of the world has settled on [440Hz](https://en.m.wikipedia.org/wiki/A440_(pitch_standard)) - it's [ISO 16](https://www.iso.org/standard/3601.html), at least.
 It's also apparently called "The Stuttgart Pitch", which is funny.

 ![stuttgart](https://i.imgflip.com/3h0y3g.jpg)